Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: Introduction

 \subsection{Literature}

-The initial models for feature missingness are due to Rubin and Little \cite{rubin1976inference, little1987statistical}.
+The initial models for feature missingness are due to Rubin and Little \citeyear{rubin1976inference,little1987statistical}.
 They proposed a three-fold classification of missing data mechanisms, viz.
 Missing Completely At Random (MCAR), Missing At Random (MAR), and Missing Not At Random (MNAR).
-MCAR refers to the case where missingness is entirely haphazard, i.e. the likelyhood of a feature being unobserved for a certain data instance depends neither on the observed nor on the unobserved characteristics of the instance.
+MCAR refers to the case where missingness is entirely haphazard, i.e. the likelihood of a feature being unobserved for a certain data instance depends neither on the observed nor on the unobserved characteristics of the instance.
 For example, in an annual income survey, a citizen is unable to participate, due to unrelated reasons such as traffic or schedule problems.
 MAR eludes to the cases where the missingness is conditional to the observed features of an instance, but is independent of the unobserved features.
 Suppose, college-goers are less likely to report their income than office-goers.
-But, whether a college-goer will report his/her income is independent of the actual income.
-MNAR is characterised by the dependence of the missingness on the unobserved features.
+But, whether a college-goer will report his or her income is independent of the actual income.
+MNAR is characterized by the dependence of the missingness on the unobserved features.
 For example, people who earn less are less likely to report their incomes in the annual income survey.
-Schafer \& Graham \cite{schafer2002missing} and Zhang et al. \cite{zhang2012software} have observed that MCAR is a special case of MAR and that MNAR can also be converted to MAR by appending a sufficient number of additional features.
+Datta et al. \citeyear{datta2016fwpd} further classified MNAR into two sub-types, namely MNAR-I when the missingness only depends on the unobserved features and MNAR-II when the missingness is governed by both observed as well as unobserved features.
+Schafer \& Graham \citeyear{schafer2002missing} and Zhang et al. \citeyear{zhang2012software} have observed that MCAR is a special case of MAR and that MNAR can also be converted to MAR by appending a sufficient number of additional features.
 Therefore, most learning techniques are based on the validity of the MAR assumption.